IlIllII/isEven/README.md

 # isEven

-Using deep learning to determine if a number is even for reddit karma.
+Using deep learning to determine if a number is even.